kanchpat/cloudrace/content/credits/index.md

 Built with [Hugo Refresh Theme](https://themes.gohugo.io/hugo-refresh/)

-Hosted and Deployed with Google Cloud Storage
+Hosted and Deployed using Github pages

-Analytics with Google Analytics
+Analytics using Google Analytics
+Domain using Google Domains
+Comments using Disqus